tijko/Web-Crawler/README.md

       -c, --count  Get a count on the most frequently used words -l, --limit  Set a limit on pages crawled
-      -u, --url    Limit search to pages with a specific "word" in the url
+      -u, --url    Limit search to pages with a specific "word" in the url -m, --minus  Skip urls with a specific "word"

 You can put a couple of options together: